uvicmakerlab/images/README.md

-images
+Images
 ======

-Images of, from, and related to the Maker Lab
+Images of, from, and related to the Maker Lab (including Maker Lab logos)